The Odyssey Programme UCC

 - Changing your perspective

-- Opportunities available to researchers in a range of work environments
+- Career opportunities available to researchers in a range of work environments

-- Specific research skills valued by organisations external to the university
+- Specific research skills valued by organisations beyond academia

 - Using research skills resourcefully to move beyond academia